 Please contact Diann Jeppson anytime, to discuss potential participation in a Learning Community at firstname.lastname@example.org; 801-450-5016.

 Weekly Class Schedules and Calendar of Days

-High School webinars are held on Mondays, Tuesdays and Thursdays from August 21, 2017 to May 24, 2018.
+High School webinars are held on Tuesdays and Thursdays from August 22, 2017 to May 24, 2018.
 Webinars are recorded for students who occasionally need to miss a webinar due to schedule conflict.
-Monday webinars are optional electives, and are included with tuition.

 Learning Community class schedules rotate each year in the same manner as the LDS Seminary program, and are therefore non-sequential.
 This allows students to join a Learning Community in any year and progress through their middle and high school years.